 Elder abuse is a general term for any type of abuse that can be inflicted upon an elderly person.
 It includes knowing, intentional, or negligent acts towards an elderly person.
 Laws exist in every state to prevent abuse of the elderly population.
 They vary from state to state.
-But, they each are trying to accomplish less abuse of their elderly citizens.
 The types of abuse considered elder abuse include:

 It is important for you to be aware of the types of abuse that your loved one could face.
 Each type of abuse is serious and can cause more problems for your loved one.

 Nursing home abuse is similar to elder abuse, but it takes place in the nursing home.
 It is different because it is usually caused for different reasons.
 One possible reason for elder abuse is that the staff is not as invested in their jobs as they should be.
 Some may feel overwhelmed with the amount of work that the job entails.
 They might take out their emotions on the residents of the home.
 They also might have problems in their own life and health that are putting stress on them.
 This is not an excuse for them to neglect or abuse the residents.

 All types of abuse listed above can also occur in a nursing home.
 Just because your loved one is living in a nursing home does not mean they are completely safe.
 Any kind of abuse can happen to your loved one while under the care of a nursing home.
 Try to remain a part of your loved one’s nursing home life to make sure that they are being treated correctly.

 One way you can make sure they are safe is to learn the signs of nursing home abuse.
 Some signs include:

 - Injuries that need hospitalization or emergency treatments.